zetavg/chromium-website/site/developers/testing/fixing-flaky-tests/fixing_flaky_unittests/index.md

 Example CLs: [2986782](https://crrev.com/c/2986782), [1625942](https://crrev.com/c/1625942)

 [Please feel free to add other types of issues and sample CLs here]

+### Focus issues
+Unit tests that need to have focus can be flaky if other tests running on the bot open windows and take focus.
+Typically, when a unit test sets focus, as long as it does things synchronously, it doesn't have to worry about losing focus.
+However, on Windows, the key event handler does a ::PeekMessage, which can cause a loss of focus.
+So if the test generates key events, that can trigger loss of focus.
+See [bug 1330440](https://crbug.com/1330440).
+One option is to make the test an interactive ui test.

 ## Techniques for reproducing flakes